 Despite fall officially starting with the fall equinox on September 23rd, October first marks the beginning of the so-called ‘spooky' season.

 October is the perfect time to begin adding fall decor or Halloween decorating ideas to your home in preparation for the holiday.
 From decorating with pumpkins, to ensuring you have plenty of the best candles dotted around you home, Halloween decor and fall decor will always go hand in hand.

-3. Decorate at the same time as neighbors
+3. Decorate at the same time as your neighbors

-If you are conscious of ending the summer season too early, look to your neighbors for a sign that it is a good time to start decorating for fall.
+If you are conscious of ending the summer season too early, looking to see if your neighbors have started to decorate may help you to decide when to start decorating for fall.

-You want to remain a considerate neighbor, so start your decorating, especially outside with your fall porch ideas, when you notice other people doing the same thing.
-There is nothing worse than bright, possibly loud Halloween decor illuminating the street a month and a half too early.
+Start your fall porch ideas and fall planter ideas when you notice other people doing the same in your neighborhood – there is nothing worse than bright, possibly loud Halloween decor illuminating the street a month and a half too early.

-It may be a good idea to start small if waiting for other people, such as adding an autumnal wreath to your front door – you might encourage others to do the same.
+It may also be a good idea to start small if waiting for other people, such as with an elegant autumnal wreath for fall front door decor – you then might pave the way for your neighbors to start doing the same.

 4. Decorate for fall without Halloween influences